 Before we go any further, it is important for us to state that if the the hurricane Melissa came before we made our reservations, we probably would not be going to Treasure Beach.
 We would have made a reservation somewhere else because there was so much devastation there.
 But we did make reservations so we are committed and we are looking forward to joining a great community.

-We loved Forever Cottage in Strawberry Fields
+We loved Forever Cottage in Strawberry Fields last year when we visited,

 but could we have a shorter, less rugged drive to and from the airport?
 Maybe our new destination could have a beach but still have the wonderful sense of communtity that Strawberry Fields had in Northeast Jamaica,

-We found Treasure Beach and after spending a lot of time looking at Lodgings we eventually found two lovely places to stay for about ten days each.
+We found Treasure Beach and after spending a lot of time looking at lodgings we eventually found two lovely places to stay for about ten days each.

 Andrew's Escape, A one room Cabin that Andrew built